Review: DRACULA at Elmwood Playhouse

 POPULAR

 A bloodthirsty creature is haunting our Hudson Valley!
-Dracula, the play written by By Hamilton Deane and John L. Balderston is currently chilling audiences at The Elmwood Playhouse in Nyack.
-It is a supernatural tale of Count Dracula, the most notorious of all Vampires.
+Dracula, the play written by By Hamilton Deane and John L. Balderston, Is currently chilling audiences at Elmwood Playhouse in Nyack.
+It is a supernatural tale of Count Dracula, the most notorious of all vampires.

 We are at once thrilled and fascinated by these folkloric creatures.
 Vampires have been part of storytelling traditions for centuries, but they gained prominence in the public imagination with the publication of Bram Stoker’s chilling 1897 horror novel, Dracula.
 This novel is considered to be the most essential work of vampire fiction.
+Dracula helped establish the conventions of the genre.
 The novel and its numerous adaptations remain popular to this day.

 Stoker’s novel was first adapted for the stage by Hamilton Deane in 1924, then revised by John L. Balderston in 1927.
 The play opened at London’s Little Theatre in July 1927.
 It opened on Broadway at the Fulton Theatre in October 1927 with Bela Lugosi in the title role.
 Dracula was adapted for film in 1931 starring Lugosi.
 In 1977, a Broadway revival starred Frank Langella and he reprised the role of the sinister count in the 1979 movie.